 Expert Tips and Practical Advice

-For those working with individuals who are deaf and/or blind and are trying to facilitate speech development, here are some expert tips:
+For those working with individuals who are deaf and/or blind and are trying to help with speech development, here are some expert tips:

 - Start Early: The earlier intervention begins, the better the outcomes.
 Early exposure to language and tactile exploration of speech movements is crucial.